 Imagine visiting an online shop, and receiving a notification from your browser that this site is not secure.
 You’re probably not so eager to buy something there and provide this website with private or sensitive information.
-Well, both your visitors and Google most likely agree.
-In 2014, Google announced that HTTPS would become a ranking signal. …Read: "Ask Yoast: Lower rankings without HTTPS?"
+Well, both your visitors and Google most likely agree!
+In 2014 already, Google announced that HTTPS would become a ranking …Read: "Ask Yoast: Lower rankings without HTTPS?"

 HTTPS secures the connection to the website you are visiting.
 I’m sure you have seen this in action; look at the address bar in the browser and find the lock icon on the left-hand side.
 Is the lock closed?
 Then the connection is secure.
 Is it open or is there another type of icon or …Read: "What is HTTPS?"